ⓘ NOTE: This is a draft document by the Open Source Security Foundation (OpenSSF) Best Practices Working Group. Help to improve it on GitHub.

 Function | Mark positional arguments holding the allocation size that the returned pointer points to. |

-GCC 13 | Function | Argument N is an open file descriptor. |
+GCC 13.1.0 | Function | Mark open file descriptors in positional arguments. |

 noreturn |

-Function | The function does not return. |
+Function | Mark functions that never return. |

 tainted_args |